The Evolution Point: How AI Agents Challenge Agile 1.0

 - Learning curves are measured in minutes, not months

-1.3 The Three Fundamental Mismatches
+1.3 Three Fundamental Shifts

-| Agile 1.0 Assumption | Agent Reality | Resulting Conflict |
+| Agile 1.0 Assumption | Agent Reality | Opportunity for Evolution |

 |---|---|---|

-| Work is limited by human capacity | Agents scale horizontally | Sprint planning becomes irrelevant |
+| Work is limited by human capacity | Agents scale horizontally | Rethink sprint planning as continuous flow |

-| Quality improves with collaboration | Agents work independently | Daily standups lose purpose |
+| Quality improves with collaboration | Agents work independently | Redesign daily standups for hybrid teams |

-| Progress is linear and predictable | Agents complete tasks in parallel | Burndown charts misrepresent reality |
+| Progress is linear and predictable | Agents complete tasks in parallel | Evolve burndown charts to track agent+human work |

-Critical Insight:
+Key Insight:

 What's Next?